 If you don’t have time to take a tour to Guatape and visit the replica of Old Penol, then head to Pueblito Paisa (little town).
-It’s a recreated Spanish colonial town that is like a small-time capsule, back to an age where colonial town like this
+It’s a recreated Spanish colonial town that is like a small-time capsule, back to an age where a colonial town like this

 There are several great restaurants and food carts, and lots of shops to purchase local items, including some handmade things.
 There are also great city views and the best time to go is around sunset.